very-cool-name/blog-from-scratch/README.md

 }
 ```

-Let's find a way to get type from the sequnce of `Args...`.
+Let's find a way to get type from the sequnce of `Args...` by index.
 We'll call it `TypeAtIdx`.

 ```cpp
 template<size_t Idx, size_t CurIdx, typename T, typename...
 Types>